Archives For blender

 First, go to the official download page.
 Click download Blender for Linux.
 It’s a 64-bit tarball ‘blender-x.x.x-linux-x64.tar.xz‘ for modern PC/laptop:

-After downloading the package, extract, and finally click run the executable file will launch the 3D creation software.
+After downloading the package, extract, and finally click run the executable file from extracted folder will launch the 3D creation software.

 If you want to make it show in system start menu (Activities overview search results), you need to do following more steps.